ArdanaLabs/apps-team/know-how/minting-policies.md

 ### Simple Minting Policies

 Minting policies are the means through which tokens are created and destroyed.
-A simple minting policy specifies who's signature is used when minting and burning tokens managed by that policy.
+A simple minting policy specifies whose signature is used when minting and burning tokens managed by that policy.
 This is specified by providing one or more verification keys corresponding to users.

 To mint tokens, the issuer submits a transaction which specifies the minting policy and the quantity of the tokens in the policy that they want to mint.
 The outputs of the transaction must then contain the value of the tokens created and the address they want to send the tokens.
 This results in a UTxO containing the newly minted tokens.